pvcnt/accio/docs/accio/contribute/operator.md

   You may override this by explicitly specifying a `name` argument.
   * This operator has no input and no output, indicated with the `Unit` type argument (first is for input, second for output).

+**The execution of any operator must be deterministic and reproducible.**
+In other words, given some inputs, it should always produce the exact same outputs.
+It means the implementation must not use any source of external randomness such as `scala.util.Random` or current system time.

 ## 3. Define the inputs and outputs

 Because an operator without any input or output is not exactly very useful, we will see how to define that.